atrautsch/emse2019_replication/readme.md

 ### 1.1.
 Import MongoDB Data into local MongoDB

 The MongoDB is provided as a ZIP file which can be extracted and dropped into a empty MongoDB installation.
 The data in the MongoDB is collected via [SmartSHARK](https://www.github.com/smartshark/).
+The MongoDB version is 4.0.12.
 It can be reproduced via executing the SmartSHARK plugins vcsSHARK, issueSHARK, mecoSHARK, linkSHARK, and labelSHARK on all repositories.
 Be aware that this collects a large amount of metrics and PMD warnings for every file in every commit.
 This is a VERY time expensive operation.